Feedback – Compliments, Complaints and Enquiries

 Aged Care Specific Complaints

-If you have a concern about the care you or someone else is receiving, you can make a complaint by contacting the Aged Care Scheme on
+If you have a concern about the care you or someone else is receiving, you can make a complaint by contacting the Aged Care Commissioner on

 - Telephone: 1800 550 552